 I’ve also managed to spend some good quality time with the car pre-pandemic, so we’ll touch base on some of that fun as well.
 I do ask that you guys excuse some of the cellphone photos in the story, as I sent my camera out for servicing during some of these update sessions.
 That aside, let’s get to it…Pretty On The Outside

-I’ve always preached about how the details on any car can make or break the build, but in my case, the details – or lack thereof – definitely hurt the build.
+The details on any car can make or break the build, but in my case, the details – or lack thereof – definitely hurt the build.

 It’s a bit unfortunate that my car originally came with less desirable factory bits, but that doesn’t equate to having to leave them on.
 So I came up with a laundry list of items to attend to, starting with those god-awful US-spec bumperettes.